debek/docker-registry-k8s-rotatescript/3-retention-registry/README.md

 ### My thoughts on that task:

-I learned how use curl requests for changes and test it before.
+I learned how to use curl requests for changes and test them before.
 The issue which I had in Deployment.yaml is missing below variable: :)

 ```
 - name: REGISTRY_STORAGE_DELETE_ENABLED
   value: "true"
 ```

-I am considering that for CI/CD or crone maybe we should create different pod with this varaible because on production exposed pod deleting images in that way can be dangerous.
+I am considering that for CI/CD or crone maybe we should create a different pod with this variable because on production exposed pod deleting images in that way can be dangerous.